How to Build a Prioritization Matrix That Leadership Actually Uses

 Weighted scoring matrix

-This is the more rigorous approach.
-You define 4-6 criteria that matter for the decision (revenue potential, strategic alignment, technical feasibility, customer demand, etc.), assign weights to each based on organizational priorities, score every item against each criterion, and get a composite score.
+The more rigorous approach.
+Define 4-6 criteria that matter for the decision (revenue potential, strategic alignment, technical feasibility, customer demand), assign weights based on organizational priorities, score every item against each criterion, get a composite score.

 This works well when: